Friday, October 11, 2024

 They may affect your future auto loan or lease.

-Federal student loan payments will generally only be reported as late after they are 90 days in arrears, but private student loans can often be reported sooner.
+Federal student loan payments will generally only be reported as late after 90 days in arrears, but private student loans can often be reported sooner.
 Late student loan payments can:

 • Affect your chances of getting future student loans